harvardinformatics/informatics-website/docs/events-workshops/index.md

 *September 24, 2025 12 PM - 1 PM*

 Short training on the basics of git and GitHub for project sharing and backup.
+Demonstration will be using GitHub Desktop application so no command line familiarity is required.
+If you want to follow along, please sign up for GitHub and install [GitHub Desktop](https://github.com/apps/desktop).

 [Zoom Registration](https://harvard.zoom.us/meeting/register/eIYDDzRvTBSS1HGvz9RHBg){ .md-button}